gubaruch/Data-mesh-util/README.md

 |----------|-----------|----------|
 |* __Create Data Product__ - Exposes a Lake Formation Database and/or one-or-more Tables as __Data Products__ </br>* __Approve/Deny Subscription Request__ - Allows for a __Producer__ to approve a set of permissions against a Data Product  </br>* __Modify Subscription__ - Allows a Producer to expand or reduce the scope of a Consumer's access to a Data Product  | * __Initialize Mesh Account__ - Sets up an AWS Account to act as the central Data Mesh governance account</br>* __Initialize Producer Account__ - Sets up an AWS Account to act as a Data Producer </br>* __Initialize Consumer Account__ - Sets up an AWS Account to act as a Data Consumer </br>* __Enable Account as Producer__ - Identifies an account as a Producer within the Data Mesh Account </br>* __Enable Account as Consumer__  - Identifies an account as a Consumer within the Data Mesh Account| * __Request Access to Product__ - Creates a request for access to a Data Product including requested grants </br>* __Finalize Subscription__ - Once a subscription has been granted for a data product, imports the metadata into the Consumer Account </br>* __List Product Access__ - Lists which subscriptions are available to the consumer including the status of the request |

-The following general functionality avialable to any Data Mesh entity is provided:
+The following general functionality available to any Data Mesh role:

 * __Delete Subscription__ - Allows a Consumer or Producer to delete a Subscription request.
 Can be used at any time.
 Please note the Subscription is not deleted, but instead is archived.
 * __List Subscriptions__ - Lists all Subscriptions and their associated status for any number of filters